sophiebatten123/GinAmore/README.md

 # Social Media Platforms

-Market research was performed to decide on the marketing stratergy needed to promote the GinAmore brand.
-Based upon other similar sites such as [Edinburgh Gin](https://www.edinburghgin.com/) and [Hendricks Gin](https://www.hendricksgin.com/) all give users access to facebook, instagram, twitter and youtube from their site.
-Based on this and the target audience GinAmore aims to appeal for buisness pages were created for all of these as can be seen below:
+Market research was performed to decide on the marketing strategy needed to promote the GinAmore brand.
+Based upon other similar sites such as [Edinburgh Gin](https://www.edinburghgin.com/) and [Hendricks Gin](https://www.hendricksgin.com/) all give users access to Facebook, Instagram, Twitter and YouTube from their site.
+Based on this and the target audience GinAmore aims to appeal for business pages were created for all of these as can be seen below:

 ## Facebook